ETesauro/Covid19Map/README.md

 Data provider: channelnewsasia.com

 > Note: This is my first time using API in Swift.
 This project was born as an exercise to learn how to use them.
-In fact, the UI sucks 🤪

 # App Preview